JuliaHealth/CloToP.jl/README.md

 ## Performance

-The models are actively developed and we expect their accuracy to improve.
+The model are actively developed and we expect its accuracy to improve.

 ### Training